 La Vang Holy Land is located in Hai Lang district, Quang Tri province which is famous for its complex of the most valuable sculptural works in the history of sculpture in Vietnam.
-La Vang Holy was awarded by the Vatican Holy and is the Emirate Palace of La Vang Cathedral since 1961.
+La Vang Holy was awarded by the Vatican Holy and has been the Emirate Palace of La Vang Cathedral since 1961.

 Long Hung Church is one of the important positions to protect Quang Tri Town for 81 days and nights of history in 1972.
-Nowadays, this is the memorial of the bravery of our solders and people.
+Nowadays, this is the memorial of the bravery of our soldiers and people.

 ROCK PILE HILL

 The Rockpile hill is located where the route makes a 90 degree turn and starts heading south where the junction of five major valleys about seven miles from the South of the DMZ.
 It was used by Marines as an observation post to find and track North.
 Vietnamese troops infiltrating into south Vietnam through the DMZ.

 Located on the West of the main DMZ zone, the bridge marked the beginning of Ho Chi Minh Trail.
 During the war, this access point was hotly contested and fell many times.
 It was rebuilt in 2001 in order to trade with Laos via Lao Bao border gate.

 BEN HAI RIVER & HIEN LUONG BRIDGE